ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 | Laptop             | 63%                |
 | Monitor            | 52%                |

-When the end user's computer cannot be determined between a laptop (with or without a monitor) and a desktop.
-We can use the installed base data to estimate that a personal computer consumes an average of 53.2W (rounded up):
+When the end user’s computer cannot be determined between a laptop (with or without a monitor) and a desktop, we can use the installed base data to estimate that a personal computer consumes an average of 53.2W (rounded up):

 $$
 (0.37 \times 72.3) + (0.63 \times 17.1) + (0.52 \times 30) = 53.12W
 $$

-With these values, its possible to estimate the power consumption by users when using a product or service on a device.
-The more information available about what devices are used, and how much time users spend on these products, the more accurate the estimates can be.
+With these values, it is possible to estimate the power consumption by users when using a product or service on a device.
+The more information available about what devices are used and how much time users spend on these products, the more accurate the estimates can be.

 To calculate energy use (Wh), the power (W) of the device is divided by the time factor (hours = 1, minutes = 60, seconds = 3600), then multiplied by the duration.
 For example, assume a blog page with an estimated reading time of 5 minutes.
 The energy consumption of a user on a laptop (without a monitor) can be estimated using the following calculation: